sidhantnagpal/elo-compare/README.md

-# ELO Compare
+# Elo Compare
-ELO Compare is a Python Web App using Flask to rank a set of objects based on a user poll using a Modified ELO Rating Algorithm.
+Elo Compare is a Python Web App using Flask to rank a set of objects based on a user poll using a variant of Elo Rating Algorithm.

 # Supported Platforms
 Linux <br />